noetl/noetl/docs/dsl_spec.md

 This revision replaces the previous "run/rule/case" model with explicit step types:
 - start — Entry point of a workflow.
 Must route to the first executable step via `next`.
 - end — Terminal step.
 No `next`.
 Used broadly.
-- workbook — Invokes a named task from the workbook library; use `task:` and `with:` to pass inputs.
+- workbook — Invokes a named task from the workbook library; use `task:` and `args:` to pass inputs.
 - python — Runs inline Python in the step itself.
 - http — Makes an HTTP call directly from a step (method, endpoint, headers, params/payload).
 - duckdb — Executes DuckDB SQL/script in the step.
 - postgres — Executes PostgreSQL SQL/script in the step.
 - secrets — Reads a secret from a provider (e.g., Google Secret Manager) and exposes it as `secret_value` (or a custom alias).
-- playbooks — Executes all playbooks under a catalog path, forwarding inputs via `with:`; the step result can be passed on to the next step.
+- playbooks — Executes all playbooks under a catalog path, forwarding inputs via `args:`; the step result can be passed on to the next step.
 - loop — Runs a loop over either a workbook task (for single-step loops) or playbooks (for multi-step subflows).

 ---